reza-arjmandi/web_api_with_cpp/README.md

 ```

 We've changed the `CalculatorPanel` component to `Calculator` component.
 And
-also we've created an object from the `CalculatorApi` component and passed it to
+also we've created an object from the `CalculatorApi` component and passed it
-the `Calculator` component through the `calculatorApi` attribute.
+to the `Calculator` component through the `calculatorApi` attribute.
-Congratulations.!
+Congratulations!
 You've completed the calculator front-end section.
 Now Let's dive into the
 calculator back-end section.